FAQ on Studying Abroad with Erasmus

 Is it possible to apply for places not offered in the first selection round?

 Yes, this is possible depending on the institute or department.
-Ask the Erasmus coordinators about remaining vacancies; in consultation with them and the partner university, these places can still be offered.
+Ask the Erasmus officers in your faculties about remaining vacancies; in consultation with them and the partner university, these places can still be offered.

 If I am not a citizen of an EU country, can I still take part in the Erasmus program?